indiana-university/rivet-source/src/components/12-modals/README.md

 - `.modal__controls` — An optional footer element that holds modal controls, like "Save" and "Cancel"
 - `.modal__close` — An optional close button at the top of the modal

+### Required elements

+The only elements required in order for the modal to work are the `.modal`, `.modal__inner`, and `.modal__body`, but it is advisable to use the `.modal__header` element to help describe what the modal is use for.
+Likewise, the `.modal__controls` element provides an easy way to add additional actions to the modal like "Save" and "Close".

+### Modal controls

+The `.modal__controls` element provides a space to add additional controls like buttons.
+It is advisable to **stick to one or two buttons** action buttons in a modal.
+The primary action should **always appear as the left-most button** in the group with secondary actions, like "Cancel" appearing after.

+## Accessibility notes

+- When a modal is opened the modal itself receives focus, so that screen readers begin at the top of the modal content.
+- When the modal is closed the focus should be returned to the button/trigger that was used to open the modal so that keyboard only users and those using assistive technologies do not lose their place in the document.
+- A modal should trap focus inside of itself so that when a keyboard-only user navigates from the last focusable element in the modal it returns back to the first focusable element.

+### Dialog vs. modal

+We use the generic term "Modal" to mean any smaller window that is displayed on top of the main application, but there are some subtle differences between a modal and a dialog. [**See the modal dialog example**](/components/detail/modals--modal-dialog) for more detailed documentation on how to implement a modal dialog.

 ### Initializing the modal

 To use the modal component you'll need to do a few things.